jonathondilworth/depth-driven-knowledge-retrieval/README.md

 ## Aims & Objectives

 1. Reproduce experimental results in full, documenting any corrections to existing code and/or datasets.
+Note: this should include re-training HiT & OnT models on H200 GPU architecture with 141GB of available VRAM *(in an attempt to overcome issues discussed in Appendix.F, i.e. the effects of ontology size)*.

 2. Re-evaluate any conclusions and concluding remarks, provide additional reflective remarks.